 • Investigational Drugs

-Each resident is expected to present either a formal case or a journal review to the pharmacy staff every month.
+Each resident is expected to present either a formal case, a journal review, or administrative topic review to the pharmacy staff every month.

 Each resident shall be expected to: